21prompts/act/PROMPTS.md

 ### Prompt 3.3

 We need to set up z-index for the toolbars at 500 to keep them above the task list.

+### Prompt 3.4

+Clicking the expand/collapse button first time does nothing.
+Let's start the tasks list in collapsed mode and set up the button to expand it on first click.
+Save the expanded state in local storage and use that to set up the task list and button when reloading the page.